MRIQT: Physics-Aware Diffusion Model for Image Quality Transfer in Neonatal Ultra-Low-Field MRI: Abstract

 \section{Abstract}

-Portable ultra-low-field MRI (uLF-MRI, $0.064$\,T) offers accessible neuroimaging for neonatal care but suffers from low signal-to-noise ratio and poor diagnostic quality compared to high-field (HF) MRI.
-We propose \textbf{MRIQT}, a 3D conditional diffusion framework for \textit{image quality transfer} (IQT) from uLF to HF MRI.
-MRIQT combines realistic K-space degradation for physics-consistent uLF simulation, $v$-prediction with classifier-free guidance for stable image-to-image generation, and an SNR-weighted 3D perceptual loss for anatomical fidelity.
-The model denoises from a noised uLF input conditioned on the same scan, leveraging volumetric attention-UNet architecture for structure-preserving translation.
-Trained on a neonatal cohort with diverse pathologies, MRIQT surpasses recent GAN and CNN baselines in PSNR $15.3$\% with $1.78\%$ over the state of the art, while physicians rated $85\%$ of its outputs as good quality with clear pathology present.
-MRIQT enables high-fidelity, diffusion-based enhancement of portable ultra-low-field (uLF) MRI for reliable neonatal brain assessment.
+Portable ultra-low-field MRI (uLF-MRI, $0.064$\,T) enables accessible neonatal neuroimaging but suffers from low signal-to-noise ratio and limited diagnostic quality compared to high-field (HF) MRI.
+We propose \textbf{MRIQT}, a 3D conditional diffusion framework for \emph{image quality transfer} (IQT) from uLF to HF MRI.
+MRIQT combines physics-aware k-space degradation for realistic uLF simulation, $v$-prediction with classifier-free guidance for stable image-to-image generation, and an SNR-weighted 3D perceptual loss to preserve anatomical fidelity.
+MRIQT denoises from a noised uLF input conditioned on the same scan using a volumetric attention U-Net, enabling structure-preserving translation.
+Trained on a neonatal cohort with diverse pathologies, MRIQT outperforms recent GAN- and CNN-based baselines in image fidelity and improves downstream anatomical consistency as measured by tissue segmentation Dice against HF references (\emph{PSNR} +$1.8\%$, \emph{Pearson's correlation} +$5.9\%$ \emph{Dice} +$9.4\%$ over the best baselines).
+In a reader study, clinicians rated $85\%$ of MRIQT reconstructions as good quality with clearly visible pathologies.
+Overall, MRIQT enables high-fidelity diffusion-based enhancement of portable uLF MRI for reliable neonatal brain assessment.
 Implementation is available online\footnote{\url{https://github.com/albarqounilab/MRIQT}}.